-To establish a consistent nationwide process for monitoring the effectiveness of Federal transportation investments, the Moving Ahead for Progress in the 21st Century (MAP-21), enacted in 2012, created a framework for a national performance management approach to transportation decision-making on investments with Federal highway and transit funding.
-In implementing the performance management approach, the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) have developed specific highway and transit performance measures, and requirements for States, transit operators, and Metropolitan Planning Organizations (MPOs) in establishing and reporting short-term (two to four year) targets, along with the monitoring of achievement of the targets, for each performance measure.
-The performance measures established by FHWA and FTA can be found on Table B.1.
-The transit asset management (TAM) and highway safety targets are to be established annually, and the National Highway System (NHS) condition and reliability, freight reliability, and congestion mitigation and air quality improvement (CMAQ) performance measures are to be established for the Southeastern Wisconsin metropolitan planning area (MPA) or for a specific urbanized area-initially the Milwaukee urbanized area.
-Map B.1 shows the MPA and the urbanized areas in Southeastern Wisconsin.
+To establish a consistent nationwide process for monitoring the effectiveness of Federal transportation investments, the Moving Ahead for Progress in the 21st Century (MAP-21), enacted in 2012, created a framework for a national performance management approach to transportation decisionmaking on investments with Federal highway and transit funding.
+In implementing the performance management approach, the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) have developed specific highway and transit performance measures, and requirements for States, transit operators, and metropolitan planning organizations (MPOs) in establishing and reporting short-term (two- to fouryear) targets, along with monitoring achievement of the targets, for each performance measure.
+The performance measures established by FHWA and FTA can be found in Table P.1.
+The transit asset management (TAM) and highway safety targets are to be established annually, and the National Highway System (NHS) condition and reliability, freight reliability, and congestion mitigation and air quality improvement (CMAQ) performance measures are to be established every four years.
+Depending on the performance measure, the targets are required to be established for the Southeastern Wisconsin metropolitan planning area (MPA) or for a specific urbanized area-initially the Milwaukee urbanized area.
+Map P.1 shows the MPA and the urbanized areas in Southeastern Wisconsin.

-As part of implementing the national framework, the Commission has established targets for nearly all performance measures for Southeastern Wisconsin, which were amended into VISION 2050 in June 2018 for the highway safety targets and June 2019 for the transit asset management (TAM), NHS condition and reliability, freight reliability, and congestion mitigation and air quality improvement
+As part of implementing the national framework, the Commission has established targets for nearly all performance measures for Southeastern Wisconsin, which were amended into VISION 2050 in June 2018 for the highway safety targets and June 2019 for the TAM, NHS condition and reliability, freight reliability, and CMAQ performance measures.84 The remaining transit safety performance measures will be added to VISION 2050 following the establishment of transit safety targets by the Region's transit operators in coordination with the Commission and State.
+The Commission has also included in the current transportation improvement program (TIP)85 a description of how the projects programmed in the TIP would promote the achievement of the performance targets.